Financial Recovery (1980). Online edition (2024)

 I wrote Financial Recovery to educate insurance agents throughout the nation, believing that when responsible human beings are enlightened, they will do the right thing to help their neighbors.

 During the 1980's, by means of utilizing a closed circuit TV system together with national network marketing, THIS CREATIVE ENTREPRENEUR became a BILLIONAIRE, licensing and training customers to do the right thing financially for their own neighbors.
-Note that he humorously but tellingly refers to "cash value" in life insurance as "trash value".
+You MUST WATCH the below video.
+Access it on the Youtube.com link:

 Today's INTERNET is a hugely viable alternative to closed circuit TV and multi-level marketing.